carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

                         Only download sequences of the given strain(s).
 A comma-separated list of strain names is possible, as well as a path to a filename containing one name per line.
     -A ASSEMBLY_ACCESSIONS, --assembly-accessions ASSEMBLY_ACCESSIONS
                         Only download sequences matching the provided NCBI assembly accession(s).
 A comma-separated list of
                         accessions is possible, as well as a path to a filename containing one accession per line.
     -o OUTPUT, --output-folder OUTPUT
                         Create output hierarchy in specified folder (default:
                         /home/betterlab)
-    -m METADATA_TABLE, --metadata-table METADATA_TABLE
-                        Save tab-delimited file with genome metadata
     -n, --dry-run         Only check which files to download, don't download genome files.
 ~~~
 {: .output}

-Once we know about the flags we can use, we are ready to use the package but first we need to go to our data directory.
+We are now ready to use the package.
+First, we need to go to our data directory.

 ~~~
 $ cd dc_workshop/data
 ~~~
 {: .language-bash}

-If you list the contents of this directory (using the `ls` command), you'll see several folders, each of which contain the raw data of different strains of *Streptococcus agalactiae* used in Tettelin *et al*., (2005) in `.gbk` and `.fasta` format.
+If you list the contents of this directory (using the `ls` command), you'll see several directories, each of which contains the raw data of different strains of *Streptococcus agalactiae* used in Tettelin *et al*., (2005) in `.gbk` and `.fasta` formats.

 ~~~
 $ ls